Chief Executive Officer

 General Manager Service Innovation

 Kiera joined SEMPHN in November 2016 as General Manager Service Innovation.
 Kiera plays a key role in ensuring SEMPHN achieves its mission to improve access to key primary health care services across the region, including bringing the commissioning principles of SEMPHN to life through the activities of the Service Innovation team.
+Kiera is also responsible for the SECADA Consortium and the Partners in Recovery program.

 Kiera has 25+ years’ experience in leadership roles in sectors such as banking, telecommunications and most recently as National Manager of Stakeholder Engagement and Compliance at headspace National Office.